carlosmirandalevy/iadb_proposal/instructions_iadb_lac.md

 ### Resources

-* Indicate the resources necessary to undertake this research, including:
+* Indicate the resources necessary for all elements, activities and phases of the research.
+* Provide a detailed budget in the form a spreadsheet.
+* Include:
    #### Human Resources
      * Principal Investigator(s).
      * Research Associates.